 The Older Adults & Families Concentration will prepare you to serve the fastest growing segment of the population—adults over age 65—and their families.
 You will learn to integrate Clinical and Macro practices as you work with your clients and the social policies and programs that affect their lives.

-Our courses encompass the full range of health and mental health services for older adults, including those who "age in place" in their homes and communities.
-You will learn the policy and advocacy functions of the local, state, and national aging networks, and examine ways social policy will need to respond to the growing political influence of this population.
+Our courses encompass the broad range of health, mental health, and community services for older adults, specifically those services that help those who "age in place."
+You will learn the policy and advocacy functions of local, state, and national aging networks and examine ways social policy will need to respond to the growing political influence of this population.

-The Older Adults & Families concentration offers students a unique opportunity to participate in the Hartford Partnership Program for Aging Education (HPPAE).
-The program utilizes a combination of rotational field placements, integrative seminars, and financial aid to students working with older adults.
+The Older Adults & Families concentration offers a select group of students a unique opportunity to participate in the Hartford Partnership Program in Aging Education (HPPAE).
+This program utilizes enriched field placements, including rotational placements, integrative seminars at community agencies, participation in community service projects, and financial aid to students in the concentration.

 Go to Curriculum Plans »